booboophett/hello-world/README.md

 # hello-world
-This is the location for homework for the CA50 class.
+This is the location for homework for the CS 50 class.